 Publishing Assistant is intended for use by the typesetter and support staff directly involved in the scripture publishing process.
-It is not intended for general use by translation teams.
+It is not intended for general use by translators and translation teams.
 Implementation of Publishing Assistant should be discussed with your agency support person so that project registration and user orientation and training can be arranged.

 Requirement for Project Registration

-Paratext 8 requires project registration, which is distinct from User Registration.
+Paratext requires project registration, which is distinct from User Registration.
 The registration status of a project in Paratext determines it’s level of access to Paratext features, or access to the use of Publishing Assistant for page layout.
 The level of access can be different for different projects on your computer.
 A project must receive Publisher Tier status in order to be used with Publishing Assistant.
-Projects that are not in direct competition with existing translation projects will typically be registered and approved with this tier.
+Projects which are not in direct competition with existing translation projects will normally be registered and approved with this tier.

 Requirement for Training